We offer free classroom education and practical support to help schools and preschools minimise waste to landfill.

 Resource Wise Schools is a free programme available for all educational establishments within Tauranga e.g. early childhood centres, and primary, intermediate, and high schools.

-The programme consists of five stages for participants to work through: Fantail, Tui, Kiwi, Kokako and Moa.
+The programme consists of five stages for participants to work through: Bronze, Silver, Gold, Platinum and Green.

 Participants are provided with support and education to achieve each stage, as well as recognition for achieving each stage.

-In order to gain access to the full suite of support available (listed below), schools must first attend a Resource Wise Schools – Introductory Workshop, which will help schools determine whether the programme is the right fit for their school.
+In order to gain access to the full suite of support available (listed below), schools must first register their interest in the Resource Wise Programme.
+An officer will then come out to do a site visit and discussion to determine whether the programme is the right fit for their school.
 Support available includes: